 Finnair operates Lounges at Helsinki and Stockholm.
 The remaining international destinations are served by partner airlines.

 Business Class on international flights offers fully-flat beds, signature menus and a high quality amenity kit.
-Passengers will also be able to take advantage of priority check-in and boarding, priority security (where available), access to Business Lounges, extra baggage allowance and on most Airbus aircraft (excluding those with fully lie-flat seats) there is a dedicated snack bar.
+Passengers will also be able to take advantage of priority check-in and boarding, priority security (where available), access to Business Lounges, extra baggage allowance and on most Airbus aircraft there is a dedicated snack bar.
 Retrofitted Zodiac Vantage Seats on selected A330’s and A340’s have a massage function and transform into a 78 inch fully-flat bed, plus there is a 12 inch personal entertainment screen and electricity socket.

-Economy Comfort is Finnair’s new premium economy product which will debut on their long haul aircraft in December 2014.
-It is not a separate class but more of an upgraded economy product.
+Economy Comfort is Finnair’s new premium economy product, it is not a separate class but more of an upgraded economy product.
 Economy Comfort seats are located in the first five rows of Economy providing 35 inches of pitch (four inches more than standard Economy seats) and a comfier headrest, plus noise canceling headphones and a comfort kit.
 These seats are free to Finnair Plus and OneWorld Elites, and passengers with a full fare Economy ticket, and available to all other customers for a fee.

 Economy Class passengers enjoy meals, snacks and beverages including sparkling wine.
 Seats are equipped with a foldable table and personal in-flight entertainment system.
 There’s a designer touch with Marimekko pillow and blanket on your seat and an electricity socket.